Learn more about Terminal

 So how can companies promote a healthy work-life balance?
 Mai Irie, Director of Engineering at Spring Health, sat down with McKinney in a recent webinar to discuss what engineering leaders can do.

-Use your observations to start a conversation.
+Use your observations to start a conversation

 Encourage your managers to start one-on-one conversations if there’s a specific reason they’re concerned (late nights, an impact event outside of work, negative interactions between colleagues, or engineers simply looking a bit frazzled).
 Start the conversation with that observation, grounding it in your motivation to truly support your engineer.
 “Know that it might take more than a few conversations—the person may have been burned before by speaking up or is still processing the situation,” says Irie.
+Solving software engineer burnout starts by being tuned in with your team.

-Be careful of how you express gratitude.
+Be careful of how you express gratitude

 Your engineers work hard, and it’s only natural to want to commend their efforts when they go above and beyond.
 But employees notice what behaviors you celebrate, and it can have an impact on your culture.
 “Pay attention to whether or not you’re exclusively expressing gratitude for people who are firefighting or working on the weekend.
 It can engender negative sentiment towards leadership,” says Irie.
 “Engineers will start to feel like they’ll have to work extra hours in order to be a good employee and get that next promotion or opportunity, because that’s what getting recognized.
 Instead, make sure you’re expressing gratitude for the small things as well.”